Online School Psychology Program

 How do you apply for the EdS program?

-The requirements below are minimum requirements for consideration of admission.
-Admission to the Ed.S. program is competitive; therefore, meeting the minimum requirements does not guarantee admission to the program.
-All applicants must apply for admission to the Ed.S. program.- Go to the FHSU Graduate School website and begin an application
+The requirements below are the minimum requirements for consideration of admission.
+Meeting the minimum requirements does not guarantee admission to the Ed.S. program.
+All applicants must apply for admission to the Ed.S. in accordance with the application deadlines based on their anticipated timeline for program completion of the MS in Psychology degree as specified in the Program Handbook.

-- All graduate coursework must have resultd in a grade of B or better, with one exception.
+- All graduate coursework must have resulted in a grade of B or better, with one exception.
 A grade of C is allowed in PSY 850 or equivalent.

-- If courses equivalent to the FHSU PSY 840 Appraisal of Children and PSY 880 Methods in School Psychology have not been taken within the past 3 years, they will need to be taken as a condition of admittance.
+- If courses equivalent to the FHSU PSY 840 Appraisal of Children and PSY 880 Methods in School Psychology have not been taken within the past 3 years, they must be taken as a condition of admittance.

 Program Handbook